Abortion Rescue

 During the aftermath of Hurricane Katrina, many rescue missions took place to try and save people who were stranded and needed help.
 While these efforts resulted in many lives saved, it also resulted in many people being left behind, unable to be rescued from this disaster.
 Tragically, it was found that a certain population was deprioritized during this time: people with disabilities, who numbered nearly half a million in the New Orleans area.
 The reality was that this group of people were going to have a harder time evacuating and receiving help either because of financial reasons, physical reasons, transportation reasons, or others.
 This population of people had unique circumstances that required unique help.
 Because of their unique circumstances, they became a population that was not rescued.
 Just because they had a disability, this group of people died.

 This situation is not unlike that of the unborn.
 They are a group of people with unique circumstances that require different aid to continue living.
 But we must remember, no human being is disposable!
 When faced with hardship, their parents are required to provide more diligent help to their preborn children because of their location, level of development, dependency, and age.
 However, this set of unique circumstances does not disqualify them as full people, and does not cancel out their right to be Rescued!
 They deserve to have their wellbeing included in the “disaster planning” of an unplanned, unwanted, or difficult pregnancy.
 Those most vulnerable in crisis deserve our effort to preserve their lives, and we are refusing to abandon them!
-Yes, they might be deemed not worth by some, but we are taking the extra steps to Rescue them because they worthy of it and they are not disposable.
+Yes, they might be deemed not worth it by some, but we are taking the extra steps to Rescue them because they worthy of it and they are not disposable.

 The Framework of Preborn Personhood